Horrifying rise of the Fourth Reich: Neo-Nazi extremists promise to destroy EU

 The Dutch nationalist, anti-Islam PVV experienced a rapid rise to power in 2006 when, as a relatively new movement, it gained a greater share of seats in the House of Representatives than other, more established parties.
 In 2012 it came third; at present, it has 12 MPs.
 Its leader and sole member is Geert Wilders, whose appetite for controversy and unconventional one-man route to popularity (see feature) prompted the Politico website to label him “the man who invented Trumpism”.
 Opinion polls put the PVV in the lead for the 15 March general election, narrowly in front of Prime Minister Mark Rutte’s Volkspartij voor Vrijheid en Democratie.Lega Nord

 Italy’s neo-fascists have enjoyed a bounce after slumping to a historic low of 4 per cent in the 2013 election for the lower house.
 But the party that used be a partner in Silvio Berlusconi’s coalition, winning 10.2 per cent of the vote in the 2009 European parliamentary elections, has been given new life by Matteo Salvini, 43, who became its leader in 2013.
-It has also proved adept at exploiting the migrant crisis, which has hit Italy hard, and it has been polling fourth among Italian parties (about 13 per cent) for much of this year.Neo-Nazis on the rise in Sweden
+It has also proved adept at exploiting the migrant crisis, which has hit Italy hard, and it has been polling fourth among Italian parties (about 13 per cent) for much of this year.Neo-Nazi threats force Jewish group in Sweden to close

 Far-right groups in Sweden and other Scandinavian countries are gaining ground.
 There are growing calls from their ranks for a Nordic revolution.
 And they are not afraid to use violence to support these racist views.